 Editorial images add to the story - they are there to communicate something to the viewer.
 But whatever that something is, it isn't to sell a product.

 Editorial work is commonly compared to commercial photography, but there are some significant differences.
-See the section below for more about these two types of photography.
+See the section below to understand what is an editorial photoshoot and more about these two types of photography.

 Understanding Editorial Style Photography